ArPiRobot/arpirobot.github.io/docs/guide/programming/createproject.md

 === "C++"
     C++ projects must be built before they can be deployed.

     First, you need to choose a preset.
 The preset determines which architecture your program will be built for.
 This needs to match the architecture of the computer on your robot.
+You can also choose between "Debug" and "Release" builds for each supported architecture.

-    *Note: you only need to choose the configure preset once.
-If you selected one earlier, it will likely already be selected as described below.*
+    *Note: you only need to choose the configure preset once, unless you need to change it to a different preset.
+You don't have to choose the same preset each time you build.*

     Under the cmake panel on the left side, you can choose a "Configure Preset".
-Choose either `armv6` or `aarch64` (whichever matches your board - see the OS image downloads to check what your board is).
+Choose either `armv6-Debug` or `aarch64-Debug` (whichever matches your board - see the OS image downloads to check what your board is).

     ![VSCode Screenshot](../../img/vscode_preset.png){: style="height:300px"}